 KP: I would stay away from ass-to-mouth.
 You don’t know what’s going to affect her immune system.
 They drink bacterias and biological things here.
 Yeah, just, for safety.

-(Stevie, before asking Kenny permission to marry his Mexican girlfriend)
+(Stevie asks Kenny for permission to marry his Mexican girlfriend)

 Stevie: I know that technically I should be asking Maria’s father this, but in many ways I feel like you are the father to all the Mexicans here.